Vinny Thomas

 Vinny Thomas is an American actor, writer, and comedian.
 He is best known for his viral videos on Twitter and TikTok.
 His work has been recognized by Vanity Fair, The Hollywood Reporter, Vulture, USA Today, and Just for Laughs.
+He acted in the television series Ahsoka and the film You're Cordially Invited (2025).
+He is a cast member on the Apple TV+ series Platonic.